Embodied Depth Psychotherapy

 Awareness of long-standing internal patterns

-Curiosity in place of judgement
+Curiosity in place of judgment

 We are not trying to override or eliminate parts of you.
 Instead, we are listening to them.